cwallacebailey/Django-SouthWest-Walkers/README.md

 * User Stories dropped as part of the agile process
     * Create an interactive map showing the location of peaks / cairns to be climbed and if they have or have not been climbed yet
-    * View and connect with other users profiles
+    * View and connect with other user's profiles

 [Back to contents](#contents)